CosmoStat/shapepipe/docs/source/canfar.md

+# Running `shapepipe` on the canfar science portal

+## Introduction

-Steps from testing to parallel running:
+## Steps from testing to parallel running

+Before starting a batch remote session job on a large number of images (step 6.), it is recommended to perform some or all of the testing steps (1. - 5.).

 1. In ID directory, run shapepipe with config file